FloodZoneMap.org

 Properties in Oklahoma FEMA-designated Special Flood Hazard Areas (zones A and V) with federally backed mortgages are required to carry flood insurance through the National Flood Insurance Program (NFIP).

 Even outside high-risk zones, flood insurance is recommended.
-NFIP claims data shows that over 20% of claims nationwide come from low and moderate-risk areas.
+From 2014 to 2024, nearly one-third of NFIP claims came from properties outside the high-risk Special Flood Hazard Area.
 Oklahoma residents can purchase flood insurance through the NFIP or private insurers.

 Visit FloodSmart.gov to find an agent and get a quote.